adon-cloudcannon/landing-page-test/src/collections/posts/2022-09-01-what-is-a-static-site-generator.md

   - Resources
 author: david-large
 ---
-So you’ve decided you’d like a [static website](https://cloudcannon.com/blog/static-vs-dynamic-websites-the-definitive-guide/){: target="_blank" rel="noopener"}.
+So you’ve decided you’d like a [static website](https://cloudcannon.com/blog/static-vs-dynamic-websites-the-definitive-guide/).
 Great news\!
 Let’s dig into the tools we use to create static websites, why we use them, and how they fit into our workflows for publishing new content, creating new pages, and keeping our content up to date.

 **A static site generator (SSG) is a software tool that generates a modern static website from a range of source files**.
 Developers use static site generators to create websites which are fast, secure, scalable, and easy to maintain.
 And even better, SSGs themselves are open-source software, meaning they’re freely available for everyone to use and modify.
 Popular SSGs have large and active communities built up around them, with a constant stream of improvements and updates supplied by community members.